sectioncritical/docker-avr-tools/README.md

 This is a custom Docker image I created for use with AVR microcontroller projects.
 It contains the tools needed for CI operations on Github and Gitlab.

-**LICENSE** The license for this project is the
+**LICENSE:** The license for this project is the
 [MIT License](https://opensource.org/licenses/MIT).

 What is this for?
 -----------------

-In order to run the build and test operations for this my AVR projects, a certain set of utilities are needed in a docker image.
+In order to run the build and test operations for my AVR projects, a certain set of utilities are needed in a docker image.
 There is no pre-existing image that has everything I need.
 To resolve this I can: